raghuugare/haskell-heaven/README.md

 Here I am, trying to document my journey to this hallowed land, via my personal "snaps" of beautiful places in the vast landscape of Functional Heaven that is Haskell!

-Like any _travelogue_, my wish/hope is that this rambling set of essays stokes an interest in fellow wanderers, to get a first-hand glimpse of Haskell Heaven that I so excitedly portray!
+Like any _travelogue_, my wish/hope is that this rambling set of essays & articles stokes an interest in fellow wanderers, to get a first-hand glimpse of Haskell Heaven that I so excitedly portray!

 ## Salient features